-A Kinnus/Shabbaton is an overnight convention in which USYers (teens grades 9-12) or Kadimaniks (teens grades 6-8) come together from all over New York to spend Shabbat together in a synagogue.
+A Kinnus/Shabbaton is an overnight convention in which USYers (teens grades 9-12) or Kadimaniks (teens grades 6-8) come together from all over New York to spend Shabbat together in a synagogue or hotel.

 The most amazing part of a Kinnus/Shabbaton is that all of the programs are written, planned, and executed by teen leaders.
 They are the stars of the show and the teen leadership spends hours planning interactive programs for their peers.

-These events are usually home hospitality style.
-This means, for Shabbat you will be staying with other teens at a congregants’ home.
-The communities are so welcoming and it’s lovely seeing the teens interact with the families
+Our events are either home hospitality style or hotel based.
+This means, that when we are beinh hosted by a synagogue for Shabbat you will be staying with other teens at a congregants’ home.
+The community opens its doors -- something you don't typically do for strangers, nevertheless teens -- to allow USYers to immerse themselves in Shabbat.
+Our host homes are welcoming and it’s lovely seeing the teens interact with the families, asking about how they celebrate Shabbat, and more.

 Although this is a good sparknote breakdown on what a Kinnus/Shabbaton is, the only way to tell the full story, the only way to really appreciate what we do, is to give it a shot and attend an event.
 METNY USY has impacted thousands of teens throughout the years and they credit USY for their leadership skills, confidence, outgoing personality, and so much more.